-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 "And then COVID-19 hit," says Boockvar.

-Statewide, Pennsylvania saw a nearly 18-fold increase in mail-in voting in the June 2 primary, compared to four years ago.
-Boockvar anticipates that 50% of the state's voters could opt for mail-in voting in November.
+Statewide, Pennsylvania saw a nearly 18-fold increase in mail-in voting in the June 2 primary, compared with four years ago.
+Boockvar anticipates that 50% of the state's voters could opt for mail-in voting this fall.

-The sheer numbers, along with the complexities of counting mail-in ballots, have raised questions and lowered expectations around how soon there will be results — not just in Pennsylvania but across the country.
+The sheer numbers, along with the complexities of counting mail-in ballots, have raised questions and lowered expectations about how soon there will be results — not just in Pennsylvania but across the country.

 For months, President Trump has promoted the false narrative that mail-in voting will lead to fraud and a rigged election.
 To be clear, though there have been issues as the use of mail-in voting increases — such as ballots rejected for being late or unsigned — election experts say there is no evidence that voting by mail leads to rampant fraud.